 - 1. Discuss the following terms: watersheds, contour lines, elevation, runoff and nonpoint source pollution.
-Definitions and explanations are given in Appendices A-1, A-2, and B-1.
 Above is a nice 3-D visual of a watershed you can use, or you can use any geography map that shows ridges and valleys. - 2.
 Divide the class into groups of 3 or 4.
-Give each group a map showing local rivers and their tributaries, transparency paper, and a copy of the "Major Watersheds of Georgia" (located in Appendix A-3).
+Give each group a map showing local rivers and their tributaries, transparency paper, and a copy of the "Major Watersheds of Georgia".
 Have the students tape the transparency paper down over the map. - 3.
 Have students find their own town or community on the map. - 4.
 Have students locate the waterway closest to the school on the map (scale 1:24,000) and trace it with a marker. - 5.
 Ask the students which direction the water is flowing and how they know.
 Make sure to mark any lakes that are a result of a dam.
 If a dam is present, discuss the advantages and disadvantages. - 6.
 Have the students locate the steams/rivers that join to form the main river and trace over them with a different color marker or crayon.
 Add additional transparency sheets if necessary. - 7.
 Have students determine where the river goes.
-Rivers in Georgia flow to the Atlantic Ocean and the Gulf of Mexico. - 8.
+Rivers in Georgia flow to the AtlanticOcean and the Gulf of Mexico. - 8.
 Next, have the students outline the watershed near to the school.
 The students should first locate the high points (hilltops) around the stream and draw an X on them.
-Next, connect to the dots by drawing a line at right angles to the contours lines.
+Next, connect to the dots by drawing a line at right angles to the contour's lines.
 The students will want to be sure they are following ridgelines and not valley when they are connecting the dots.
-Step by step directions to delineating a watershed are found in Appendix A-1.